toralf/torutils/README.md

 #### Objectives

-Neither touch established nor outbound connections. ¹ Filter only ips, no network blocking. ²
+Neither touch established nor outbound connections.¹ Filter only ips, no network blocking.²

 #### Details

 Generic rules for local network, ICMP, ssh and user services (if defined) are applied.
-Then these rules are applied (in this order) for a connection attempt to the local ORPort:
+Then these rules are applied (in this order) for a connection attempt from an ip to the local ORPort:

-1. trust Tor authorities and snowflake
+1. trust ip of Tor authorities and snowflake
 1. block ip for 1 day if the rate is > 6/min
-1. allow if the ip is known to host multiple relays and the current connection count from there is up to 4 (currently maximum of allowed Tor instances at the same ip)
+1. allow if the ip is known to host > 1 relay and from there're < 5 connections
-1. allow not more than 2 connections ³
+1. drop if > 2 connections³
-1. rate limit new connection attempts by 0.5/minute
+1. rate limit new connection attempts at 0.5/minute
-1. accept the connection attempt
+1. accept it

 ¹ An attacker capable to spoof ip addresses could easily force those ip address to be blocked at any time after the connection was established.